-- (3) Master Thesis Proposal Examination Procedure and Report of Examination Results - b.
+- (3) Master Thesis Proposal Examination Procedure and Report of Examination Results - a.
+A student must submit the request form for Master Thesis Proposal Examination to TGGS through the main advisor and Curriculum Chairman. - b.
 After the examination, the advisor will report the result to the TGGS through the Curriculum Chairman and announce the result within one week from the examination date.